 - Azure is available globally.
 It is sometimes referred to as Azure commercial, Azure public, or Azure global.

-- Azure China is available through a unique partnership between Microsoft and 21Vianet, one of the country’s largest Internet providers.
+- Azure China is a physically separated instance of cloud services located in China.
+It's independently operated and transacted by 21Vianet, one of the country’s largest Internet providers.

 - Azure Government is available from five regions in the United States to US government agencies and their partners.
 Two regions (US DoD Central and US DoD East) are reserved for exclusive use by the US Department of Defense.